Italy’s Lombardy again in virus crisis as Brescia sees surge

 “We are ready to make sacrifices if the vaccination campaign goes forward 24/7,” she said.

-Brescia, along with neighboring Bergamo, were two of the provinces hardest hit during the first wave of the pandemic, which began this time last year and quickly turned Lombardy into the epicenter of the outbreak in Europe.
+Brescia and Bergamo were two of the Italian provinces hardest hit during the first wave of the pandemic, which began this time last year and quickly turned Lombardy into the epicenter of the outbreak in Europe.

 Lombardy as a whole still accounts for nearly a third of Italy’s 96,600 confirmed COVID-19 dead, and a fifth of its 2.85 million confirmed infections.
 Italy has the world’s sixth-highest confirmed death toll, and the second in Europe after Britain.